 The Home Energy Emergency Assistance Scheme:

-- is one-off emergency assistance to help with paying your home energy bills
+- is a one-off emergency assistance to help with paying your home energy bills

 - pays up to $720 once every 2 years.

-To be eligible you must be responsible for paying the outstanding bill (the bill does not need to be in your name) and meet one of the following:
+To be eligible you must be responsible for paying the outstanding bill and meet one of the following:

 - hold a current concession card, or

-- have an income equal to or less than the Australian Government’s maximum income rate for part-age pensioners; contact Centrelink for details of the maximum income rate
+- have an income equal to or less than the Australian Government’s maximum income rate for part-age pensioners; contact Services Australia or the Department of Veterans' Affairs for details of the maximum income rate

 - be part of your energy provider's hardship program or payment plan.

 You must also have experienced:

 - a substantial decrease in your household income (e.g. loss/decrease of employment hours, family separation)